Technology Australia

 The New Zealand government’s Digital Inclusion Blueprint aims to deliver to New Zealanders the tools they need “to participate in, contribute to, and benefit from the digital world.”

-Improved digital literacy is something the country is striving for, suggesting that New Zealand does not yet consider itself a frontrunner in terms of digital innovation.
-Indeed, various ICT, electronics and telecommunications roles are listed on the country’s long-term skill shortages list.
+Improved digital literacy is something the country is striving for, as outlined in the New Zealand Government’s Digital Inclusion Blueprint, suggesting that New Zealand does not yet consider itself a frontrunner in terms of digital innovation.
+Indeed, various ICT, electronics, and telecommunications roles are listed on the country’s long-term skill shortages list.
+Businesses looking to bridge these gaps and access global talent efficiently can benefit from leveraging PEO and Hiring services to streamline recruitment and compliance..

 This is not to say that New Zealanders aren’t innovative thinkers; their world-renowned reputation for ‘number 8 wire’ ingenuity hints at a national propensity for finding creative solutions.
 The country is however acutely aware that in order to progress and commercialize innovative ideas, it needs to attract investment and foreign entrepreneurs to boost its technological innovation capabilities.
 Innovative concepts must be drawn out of meeting individuals’ needs and considered for their market viability on a regional, national or international scale.